Ereh11/Query-a-Digital-Music-Store-Database-Advanced_Data_Analysis/README.md

 # Key Takeaways
 - Write queries to extract data from multiple tables in a database
 - Use SQL to make data informed decisions
-# INSTRUCTIONS :
-In order to help the team at Chinook music store, you need to answer the following 4 queries

 # Requirement：